crestenstclair/crestendotpizza/src/pages/blog/2018-12-04-elixir-using-a-with-statement-to-control-a-pipeline.md

 ---
 templateKey: blog-post
-title: 'Elixir: Using a with statement to control a pipeline.'
+title: 'Elixir: Using a with statement to control a pipeline'
 date: 2018-12-04T18:54:13.868Z
 description: A quick look and example using Elixir's `with` statement.
 tags: